-You might say “yes”, but are you sure if you are really ready to start a system with confidence?
+But are you sure?
+Are you ready to handle a running system with confidence?

-Can you imagine that a pressurized component bursts a few centimeters from you?
-I will not make schemas, you have already understood I think…
+Can you imagine a pressurized component bursting just a few centimeters away from you?
+I won’t give you a diagram, you’ve got it.

 Let me list the main causes of accidents:

 - Defects in hydraulic products

 - Pressurized oil micro-leaks not visible to the naked eye

 - Breakage of a component or burst hose